 If you already are a skilled writer that has their own client base, a lot of positive feedback, and publications in various famous media, you should consider creating your own writing brand.
 You should consider starting one even if you don’t have all the qualities listed above; however, the more skilled and well-known you are, the higher your chances to succeed are (and the higher your rates will be).

 Of course, choosing this option requires a lot of work.
 You’ll have to work hard to maintain your reputation as good as possible, to network a lot, to find new clients, and so on.
 However, when people will start searching for you because of your brand’s reputation, this will be very rewarding.

 While blogging definitely isn’t the fastest way to make money on writing, it is one of the most perspective ways.
 Monetized blogs can become your main source of income, allowing you to make money while writing about the things you are truly passionate about (let’s be honest, it rarely happens when you write for someone else).

-Moreover, there are a lot of different ways to monetize your blog:
+Moreover, there are a lot of different ways to monetize your writing skills through blogging.

 With the help of ads.

 You can use services like Google AdSense and get paid for the clicks on them or for the views.
 This probably won’t bring you a lot of money (unless you have a blog with a really big audience), but this is one of the fastest monetizing tools as you can use it almost right after the launch of your blog;